IlyaDonskikh/pincode_account/README.md

 Two-factor authentication accounting service.

 ## Setup
-1. Setup and start main service: https://github.com/IlyaDonskikh/pincode
+1. Setup and start main service: https://github.com/IlyaDonskikh/pincode.
-2. Clone current repository and start like basic rails app.
+2. Clone current repository.
-3. Open site and generate api_key.
+3. Start rails server.
-4. Follow the instructions on the site.
+4. Open site and follow the instructionsy.

 ## Bonuces
 Also i was started a cloud service and you can try this code in production mode here: http://www.pinc0de.com/.